greg4shaw/Tic-Tac-Toe/README.md

 - To quit the application you can use `Ctrl + c`

 ### Expected outcomes:
-Access to information at your fingertips.
+An interactive game that can be played between two players.

 ## Support

-If by some unexpected circumstance the data stops rendering, please get hold of me at gman.international@gmail.com and I will make it all right again.
+If by some unexpected circumstance the tic's stop tac'ing and toe'ing, please get hold of me at gman.international@gmail.com and I will make it all right again.

-## Roadmap
+## Roadmap of Future Improvements

-Oh we have so many places to go...
+- Add a 'Clear' button on the main board so that when it is pressed the game score as well as the marking in each block as well as the colors are reset to their original values.

 ## Versioning